 [This article describes the current voting system.
 For an overview of how the current system evolved, see A Short History of the Hugo Awards Process elsewhere on this site.
 Also note that in case of any inconsistency between this document and the actual rules in the current version of the WSFS Constitution, the WSFS Constitution always takes precedence.]

 (Note that you can nominate multiple works by the same person in the specific-work categories: For example, you can nominate two short stories by the same author in Best Short Story or two fanzines edited by the same person for Best Fanzine.
 Also, someone can be eligible in two different categories simultaneously; for example, you could nominate someone for Best Editor, Long Form and Best Fan Writer at the same time.
 What you can’t do is nominate the same short story more than once or nominate the same person for Best Editor, Short Form or Best Fan Artist more than once; the Administrator will ignore your extra votes in the same category. )

 The full details of the nominations are not released until after the final ballot.
 This is to prevent the nomination numbers influencing voters in the final ballot.
 Once the final ballot is over a list of the top 15 works/people, together with the number of nominations they received, will be published.
-However, only those works/people appearing on the final ballot are considered “Hugo Award nominees.”
+Only those works/people appearing on the final ballot are considered “Hugo Award finalists.”

 Something that Worldcons often do before the final ballot is publish the number of nomination votes case and how many works/people were nominated overall as well as the total number of voters.
 A common mistake that people make is to forget that each voter gets up to six nominations in each category.
 For example, if a category has 30 nominees and 35 ballots that does not mean that most nominees only got one vote.
-There could have been up to 35 * 5 = 175 votes.
+There could have been up to 35 * 6 = 210 votes.

-There is one situation in which more than five works/people can make it through to the final ballot.
+There is one situation in which more than six works/people can make it through to the final ballot.
 If there is a tie for for the final place on the shortlist, then all of the tied works/people will proceed to the final ballot.
 While this was moderately common prior to 2017, the current nominating system does make this situation unlikely.

-It is also possible for fewer than five works/people to make it through.
-There is a minimum requirement of three nominees, but if the lower works/people received less than 5% of the total ballots cast then they did not make it onto the shortlist.
+Prior to 2017, it was also possible for fewer works/people to make it through.
+There was a minimum requirement of three finalists, but if the lower-placing works/people received less than 5% of the total ballots cast then they did not make it onto the shortlist.
 Effective in 2017, this rule was repealed, and works/people can make the shortlist even if they get less than 5% of the total ballots cast in that category.

 There is a view that an author who has more than one work on the final ballot should withdraw all but one in order to have a better chance of winning.
 This is a myth.
 One of the reasons for having a complicated voting system is to prevent things like that from happening.
 “Vote splitting” in a ranked-choice/instant-runoff/preferential voting system such as we use for the final ballot isn’t an issue, because even if if a given author’s works “split” the voters support, the finalist that is eliminated

 How to vote in the final ballot

 The final ballot is a bit more complicated.
-You get to rank each of the final five nominees in order of preference.
+You get to rank each of the finalists in order of preference.
 Place a 1 against the work or person you most want to win, 2 against your second favorite and so on.
-Although you are not required to rank all of the nominees, the process works best if voters experience all of the works in a category.
+Although you are not required to rank all of the finalists, the process works best if voters experience all of the works in a category.
 Recent Worldcons have expended great efforts to make it easier for voters to do this.
-If you can, we suggest that you do try all to read/watch/look at all of the nominees before voting.
-If you haven’t had the opportunity to experience all of the nominees, however, you are still eligible to vote.
+If you can, we suggest that you do try all to read/watch/look at all of the finalists before voting.
+If you haven’t had the opportunity to experience all of the finalists, however, you are still eligible to vote.
 If you only rank the limited set you have experience of or wish to rank, your vote will be counted alongside all the others.

 Under each category you will also be given the choice of voting for No Award.

-You should vote for No Award as your first choice if you believe that none of the nominees are worthy of the Award, or that the Award category should be abolished.
-If you vote for No Award in any other position it means that you believe the nominees you placed above No Award were worthy of a Hugo, but that those not placed above it were not worthy.
-However, as we shall see, it is possible to rank nominees below No Award and have an effect on the outcome.
+You should vote for No Award as your first choice if you believe that none of the finalists are worthy of the Award, or that the Award category should be abolished.
+If you vote for No Award in any other position it means that you believe the finalists you placed above No Award were worthy of a Hugo, but that those not placed above it were not worthy.
+However, as we shall see, it is possible to rank finalists below No Award and have an effect on the outcome.

 The new totals for the remaining candidates are then checked.
-If one nominee has more than 50% of the total votes then we proceed to the No Award Test.
+If one finalist has more than 50% of the total votes then we proceed to the No Award Test.
 Otherwise we continue counting.

 And so on

-The count continues as before with the least most popular nominee being eliminated and the votes for that nominee being redistributed amongst the survivors by third preference, fourth preference and so on.
-The process continues until one nominee has more than 50% of the total votes.
-By the time we reach the last two that must be true for one of them, unless there is a dead heat (which has happened, in which case both nominees get an award).
+The count continues as before with the least most popular finalist being eliminated and the votes for that finalist being redistributed amongst the survivors by third preference, fourth preference and so on.
+The process continues until one finalist has more than 50% of the total votes.
+By the time we reach the last two that must be true for one of them, unless there is a dead heat (which has happened, in which case both finalists get an award).

 The No Award Test

-The method used by Hugo Administrators to determine 2nd through 5th place is to remove all of the rankings of the winner, and then repeat the counting process from the start.
+The method used by Hugo Administrators to determine placements after first place is to remove all of the rankings of the winner, and then repeat the counting process from the start.
 The winner of that second count will get second place.
 That finalist’s rankings are then removed, and the count repeated to find third place, and so on.
 If at any stage multiple finalists place, all of those finalists are eliminated for subsequent placements.
 For example, if one finalist places first, then two finalists tie for second place, then all three of the finalists who have placed thus far are eliminated before determining who placed fourth.